Energy in Sweden: Decommissioning and waste storage

 Sweden is preparing to dismantle and demolish six large nuclear power reactors on three sites in coming years.
 It is also working on plans to provide long-term storage of high-level waste.

 The total cost of spent fuel storage and decommissioning is estimated at SEK147 billion (around €14 billion).
 About SEK53 billion (around €5 billion) has been spent to date.
 This excludes the costs of near-surface disposal facilities for very low-level waste at Ringhals, Oskarshamn, and Forsmark.

 The majority of low- and intermediate-level waste will be disposed of in a shallow geological repository for short-lived waste at Forsmark.
 The country is also exploring the use of transmutation to reduce waste radiotoxicity, with little success.

-Global warming
+Policies to curb carbon emissions

 According to Energy Information Administration the CO2 emissions from energy consumption of Sweden were in 2009 54.77 Mt, slightly below Finland 54.86 Mt, despite the difference in population.
 The emissions per capita were in Sweden 5.58 and in Finland 9.93 tonnes per capita in 2009.

+Carbon tax

+In January 1991, Sweden enacted a carbon tax of SEK 250 per 1000 kg ($40 at the time, or EUR 27 at current rates) on the use of oil, coal, natural gas, liquefied petroleum gas, petrol, and aviation fuel used in domestic travel.
+Industrial users paid half the rate (between 1993 and 1997, 25%), and preferred industries such as commercial horticulture, mining, manufacturing, and pulp and paper were exempted entirely.
+As a result, the tax only covers around 40% of Sweden's carbon emissions.
+The rate was raised to SEK 365 ($60) in 1997 and SEK 930 in 2007.

+According to a 2019 study, the tax was instrumental in substantially reducing Sweden's carbon dioxide emissions.
+The tax is also credited by Swedish Society for Nature Conservation climate change expert Emma Lindberg and University of Lund Professor Thomas Johansson with spurring a significant move from hydrocarbon fuels to biomass.
+Lindberg said, "It was the one major reason that steered society towards climate-friendly solutions.
+It made polluting more expensive and focused people on finding energy-efficient solutions."